CTorresKnox/Technical-Portfolio/README.md

 ### CHRISTOPHER TORRES - Knoxville,TN

 ### About
 I am a recent graduate who previously studied business analytics, economics and supply chain management.
-This technical portfolio is comprised of academic projects, research, analysis, and coding related work.
+This technical portfolio is comprised of academic projects, research, data analysis, and coding related work.
 My current interests are: economic research,sports analytics,policy analysis, supply chain management, legal research, data analysis, and current events.
-This portfolio was made with the intention to demonstrate my technical skills.
+This portfolio was made with the intention to demonstrate my technical skills and emprical research.
 For more information, please visit one of the links posted.

 ### Links
 - Email: ctorresknox@gmail.com